Future: Genome Research

-With David Botstein and Phil Green he developed algorithms to allow effective use of polymorphism data for genetic mapping and published the first genetic linkage map of the human genome.
-As the human genome project got underway, he demonstrated an unusual ability to innovate in the organization of high-throughput methods first in creating genetic maps of the mouse and rat genomes and later as a major contributor to the Human Genome Project.
+Alongside David Botstein and Phil Green, Lander developed algorithms to allow effective use of polymorphism data for genetic mapping and published the first genetic linkage map of the human genome.
+As the human genome project got underway, he demonstrated an unusual ability to innovate in the organization of high-throughput methods first in creating genetic maps of mouse and rat genomes and later as a major contributor to the Human Genome Project.

 Lander was a powerful and respected voice in the planning and execution of the genome project.
-The Center he led contributed much of the data, he pioneered many of the analyses of genome sequence data, and he led in the writing of the landmark publication describing the Human Genome Project first as a draft sequence in Nature, 2001 and later as a full sequence in Nature, 2004.
+He pioneered many of the analyses of genome sequence data and led the writing of the landmark publication describing the Human Genome Project first as a draft sequence in Nature, 2001 and later as a full sequence in Nature, 2004.
 This has become the standard human reference sequence.

 Lander has also been at the forefront of applying the genome sequence to the study of human disease, generating the first deep SNP catalogs, applying them to understand the haploid structure of the genome and more recently, championing the use of common variation to the study of complex traits.
 He has led efforts to understand the functional elements of the human genome, generating genome sequence from multiple other mammals to delineate the conserved elements and to define noncoding RNAs and characterize chromatin states.